-- 1. Remove outer axle nuts and slide axle retaining clips free of fork. - Slide axle out of slots in fork, and remove axle, wheel, and tire assembly from fork. - 3.
-Remove one inner lock nut and spacer from axle.
-Slide axle with remaining spacer and inner lock nut from wheel hub. - 4.
-Tire may be changed or repaired without removing wheel from hub.
-To change wheel, remove 5 lug nuts which retain wheel to hub. - 5.
-To remove wheel bearings and seals: - A. Pull seals from hub. - B. Remove taper roller bearings. - C. If necessary, press bearing races from hub with suitable press or with flat punch by hitting back and forth one side to other.
+- 1. Remove one of the two axle nuts.

+- Slide the axle out of the fork and wheel hub.
+Remove axle, wheel, and tire assembly from fork.

+- 3. Tire may be changed or repaired without removing wheel from hub.

+- 4. To remove wheel bearings and seals:

+- A. Pull seals from hub.

+- B. Remove taper roller bearings.

+- C. If necessary, press bearing races from hub with suitable press or with a flat punch.